Dorothy Pelham: Life

-She has the daughter of Isabel and Anthony Catesby of Whiston where her father had paid for the local church.
+She was the daughter of Isabel and Anthony Catesby of Whiston where her father had paid for the local church.
 In 1550 she made her first marriage when she became the second wife of Sir William Dormer who already had a small family.
 William was of strong Catholic sympathies.
 His uncle, Sebastian Newdigate had died for his beliefs in 1535.

 The Eythorpe mansion was extended in 1610 by Dorothy Pelham, (One source says Sir William Dormer) this was her house from her first marriage.
 Her second husband William Pelham styled himself as "from Eythorpe", but this was more true of Dorothy who had her own financial independence.

-Death and Legacy
+Death and legacy

 The burial register records her death of 30 September 1613 where she is described as "The Good Lady Dame Dorothe Pelham".
 Her main will was dated 24 June 1611 and there was a codicil dated 19 September 1613.
 The former requested that she should be buried by her first husband and the latter defined some philanthropy.
 She left money to repair the roads not just on her home estate but in the nearby towns of Aylesbury, Leighton Buzzard, High Wycombe and in nearly every parish where she owned the manor.

 The mansion at Eythorpe stood for 200 years after she extended it.